nvtkaszpir/3d-print/prusa-connect-proxy/README.md

 docker-compose up
 ```

-write down IP address under which container is reachable
+use `ip a` to list addresses and write down IP address under which container is
-over LAN network, let say it is `my-proxy-ip`.
+reachable over LAN network, let say it is `my-proxy-ip`.

 ### Configure printer to use that nginx instance